For a Meadow:

 I created For a Meadow as a place where your inner and outer landscapes might meet—where writing provides a process that ferries us to our inner wilds.
 My bio may be found here.

-Duration: This online course is designed to be enjoyed during the season of Spring, and may be approached as a warming two week intensive, or take it slower, and spend a month or more working through the lessons.
-Enjoy lifetime access to all materials.
+Duration: This online course is designed to be enjoyed during the season of Spring, and may be approached as a warming four week intensive, or take it slower, and more time with the coursework.
+Enjoy 1 year of access to all materials.

-Live Zoom workshops: Live generative writing workshops take place on April 30th, May 1, and May 28th at 4 pm Eastern.
+Live Zoom workshops: Live generative writing workshops take place on Wednesdays at 4 pm Eastern: April 8, 15, 22, 29.

 Â